mcelrjo/AgInformatics/functions.md

 Complex examples of scoping abound on the old interweb.
 Just Google "scoping rules python" to see some.
 But what I have found over the years is to just remember that what happens in a function (Vegas) stays in a function (Vegas).
 In other words, variables created in functions remain within the scope of the function and do not enter the top level scope.
 You can return the result of a function to a variable but this creates a new variable or overwrites an existing variable.

-#### Args and Kwargs
+#### Non-default and Default Function Arguments

-There are two types of arguments, arguments (or args) and keyword arguments (kwargs).
-That is a little confusing I know, so unless I specificially say keyword argument just assume I mean standard argument.
-The difference between standard arguments and keyword arguments is that the later have a default input.
-Args have to always be listed before kwargs- non-defalut arguments have to be listed by for arguments with default values.
-Standard syntax for arguments and keyword arguments are is presented below.
+There are two types of arguments that can be passed to functions- non-default and default arguments.
+The difference between standard arguments and defalut arguments is that the later have a default input.
+Non-default have to always be listed before arguments with default values.
+Standard syntax for non-defalut and default arguments are as follows.

 ```python
 def printArgs(arg1, arg2, arg3 = 10):